lesnik512/notes/dev/js/you-dont-know-js-notes.ru.md

 If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.

+# Вы не знаете JS: Асинхронность и Выполнение
+# Глава 1: Асинхронность: Сейчас и Потом

+A JavaScript program is (practically) always broken up into two or more chunks, where the first chunk runs *now* and the next chunk runs *later*, in response to an event.
+Even though the program is executed chunk-by-chunk, all of them share the same access to the program scope and state, so each modification to state is made on top of the previous state.

+Whenever there are events to run, the *event loop* runs until the queue is empty.
+Each iteration of the event loop is a "tick."
+User interaction, IO, and timers enqueue events on the event queue.

+At any given moment, only one event can be processed from the queue at a time.
+While an event is executing, it can directly or indirectly cause one or more subsequent events.

+Concurrency is when two or more chains of events interleave over time, such that from a high-level perspective, they appear to be running *simultaneously* (even though at any given moment only one event is being processed).

+It's often necessary to do some form of interaction coordination between these concurrent "processes" (as distinct from operating system processes), for instance to ensure ordering or to prevent "race conditions."
+These "processes" can also *cooperate* by breaking themselves into smaller chunks and to allow other "process" interleaving.